-African and Nigerian writers, poets, playwrights and critics have variously x-rayed the dehumanizing and frustrating living conditions of prisons and seem to agree that the same maladies plague the prisons on the continent, specifically, Nigerian prisons.
+and frustrating living conditions of prisons, they seem to agree that the same maladies plague the prisons on the continent, specifically, Nigerian prisons.
 The awareness has raised socio-political consciousness among the writers and critics who have tried with their works to expose the injustice of confinement, poor living condition and treatment given to prisoners.
 Notable among these writers are Jack Mapanje of Malawi, Henrique of Angola, Dennis Brutus of South Africa, Wole Soyinka and Chris Nwamuo of Nigeria, among many others.
 These writers and critics vehemently attack the injustice and general malaise.
 They have articulated their passionate concerns for the amelioration of inhuman conditions and radical change through reformations, individually or collectively.
 It is in the light of the above scenario that the positions of Achebe and Emeana cited at the beginning of the paper become applicable.
-These two inspiring submissions emphatically encapsulate the dramatist's unavoidable and consistent preoccupations with the culture of humanism, denouncing the oppression of the 'littleman' by the 'bigman' and in this stride they jettison fatalism and take decisive steps to change destiny, collectively.
+These two inspiring submissions emphatically encapsulate the dramatist's unavoidable and consistent preoccupations with the culture of humanism, denouncing the oppression of the 'little man' by the 'big man' and in this stride they jettison fatalism and take decisive steps to change destiny, collectively.

-In our opinion, Nwamuo is one of those African dramatists whose passionate concerns for the derogation of individual freedom and basic humanism are inseparable.
-Perhaps, The Prisoners is a unique compact embodiment of Nwamuo's consistent courtship with the themes of man's inhumanity to his fellow man, oppression and victimisation.
-In the light of this realisation, this paper aims to analyse dehumanising and frustrating condition of living in the prisons as demonstrated by Nwamuo so as to throw light on the need for the application of collective pedagogy in effecting changes and meaningful development in the society.
+In our opinion, Nwamuo is one of those African dramatists whose passionate concerns for the derogation of individual freedom and basic humanism is inseparable.
+Perhaps, The Prisoners is a unique compact embodiment of Nwamuo's consistent courtship with the themes of man's inhumanity to his fellow man, oppression and victimization.
+In the light of this realization, this paper aims to analyze dehumanizing and frustrating condition of living in the prisons as demonstrated by Nwamuo so as to throw light on the need for the application of collective pedagogy in effecting changes and meaningful development in the society.

-NWAMUO'S DRAMATURGY
+2. NWAMUO'S DRAMATURGY